riakhaitan/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to filter the expense list.
 2. User supplies filter criteria.
-3. Expense Expert sets a monthly budget for the user.
+3. Expense Expert filters the expense(s) accordingly.

    Use case ends.

 **Extensions**

     2a.
 Expense Expert detects errors in filter criteria.
         2a1.
-ExpenseExpert requests to check filter criteria parsed and enter command again.
+ExpenseExpert informs the user about the error detected.
         Use case ends.

 **Use case: UC09 Exit ExpenseExpert**